 - Minitab Analysis Automation for Large Data Sets

 - Statistical Analysis – We have degreed statisticians and certified Black Belts available to help ensure you are using the correct sample size, a valid measurement system, statistical analysis technique (parametric or non-parametric) and have validated all the assumptions.
 We can also analyze customer feedback data and survey results to look for patterns and relationships.
 Call or email us for more information.

 - Phone Consultation – We charge an hourly rate to consult over the phone (minimum 15 minutes).
-Free 15 minute initial consultation call is free, to better understand if we can assist you or to answer specific technical questions you might have.
+However, first 30 minute initial consultation call is free, to better understand if we can assist you or to answer specific technical questions you might have.

 The first thing we will want to discuss with you is your “case for change”.
 We work with you to figure out where the focus of your improvement efforts should be directed, if that is not already well defined in your company.
-We also incorporate sustainability and social responsibility topics into this discussion.
+We also incorporate sustainability and social responsibility into this discussion.
 We also require that all organizations make an announcement that no layoffs will occur as a result of your improvement efforts.
 It is highly recommended that the leadership team take a tour of a mature lean organization.

-Training: Lean Thinking and Tools for Top Leadership and Board of Directors (Lean concepts, Value Stream Mapping, Problem Solving, 7 Forms of Waste, 5 Principles of Lean, Kaizen/RPI)
+Training: Lean Thinking and Tools for Top Leadership and Board of Directors (Lean concepts, Value Stream Mapping, Problem Solving, 8 Forms of Waste, 5 Principles of Lean, Kaizen, Lean and the Environment)

 Step 2: Review Future State of Business

 After looking at the financial information, the next step is to focus on the future of the company, to see where the business is headed.
-We don’t want to focus on an area of the business that is being outsourced, being obsoleted, or not aligned with the company vision.
-This is an area where your customers want you to go.
+We don’t want to focus on an area of the business that is being outsourced, being obsoleted, or not aligned with the company vision and strategy.
+This is an area where your customers and stakeholders want you to go.
 We will help you define long term goals for these focus areas, which will be shared with the improvement teams.

 Artifact: Future State Value Stream Map